ibkoun/Unity-Projects/README.md

 Latest version of Unity and Microsoft Visual Studio.

 # Table of contents

+## Cameras
+Contain different type of camera that can be found in video games (only first-person for now).

 ## Graph
 Create a 3D graph that can be dragged around inside the scene like a chain by using inverse kinematics (only works for open chains for now).